in2code-de/lux/Documentation/Privacy/OptInAndOptOut.md

 ### DoNotTrack Header

 Browsers support a (per default turned off) option to inform the website that the visitor don't wants to be tracked.
 This is the *DoNotTrack* or *DNT* setting.
-Even if this rare used feature of the browser is only a recommendation, Lux will respect this setting of course!
+Even if this rare used feature of the browser is only a recommendation, LUX will respect this setting of course!

 <img src="../Images/documentation_marketing_donottrack.png" width="800" />